 It should be noted that the publication of minutes alone, while still required by law, is not sufficient to comply with the obligation, unless the document reproduces the entire proceedings of the council meeting.

-The municipality must allow the public to attend council meetings, as long as the number of people admitted respects the capacity of the room, in accordance with the public health measures set out in Order in Council No. 885-2021, including the requirement to maintain a distance of two metres between those attending.
+The municipality must allow the public to attend council meetings, as long as the number of people admitted respects the capacity of the room, in accordance with the public health measures set out in Order in Council No. 885-2021, including the requirement to maintain a distance of one metre between those attending.

 The municipality may hold its meetings without the presence of the public in any of the following situations: